okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 * `X-Rate-Limit-Limit`: The rate limit ceiling that is applicable for the current request to the specific client.
 * `X-Rate-Limit-Remaining`: The number of requests left until the limit is hit for the specific client during the current rate limit window
-* `X-Rate-Limit-Reset` &ndash; The time when the rate limit resets, specified in [UTC epoch time](https://www.epochconverter.com/) for the specific client.
+* `X-Rate-Limit-Reset`: The time when the rate limit resets, specified in [UTC epoch time](https://www.epochconverter.com/) for the specific client.

 For example: